mparno/fenics-web/source/releases/1.1/index.rst

    * Box, Interval, Rectangle, UnitCircle, UnitCube, UnitInterval, UnitSphere, UnitSquare, UnitTetrahedron, UnitTriangle

-   hav been renamed by adding the suffix 'Mesh'.
+   have been renamed by adding the suffix 'Mesh'.
 The new equivalent classes are

    * BoxMesh, IntervalMesh, RectangleMesh, UnitCircleMesh,